Slop on sunscreen│Pania he kirīmi pare tīkākā I mua I te putanga ki waho I te whare

 The problem is usually not the product, but how you use it.

 Make sure you use enough sunscreen.
 The average sized adult needs about seven teaspoons of sunscreen for one full body application.
-Put sunscreen on thickly 20 minutes before you go outside and reapply it every two hours, as well as after swimming or sweating.
+Put sunscreen on thickly 20 minutes before you go outside and reapply every two hours, as well as after swimming or sweating.

 Use the Sun Protection System 4